07 - Errors¶

 What you might wonder¶

+"Why isn't this try/catch like other languages?"
 Design choice.
 Exceptions hide control flow - a function call may secretly jump to a handler 10 frames up the stack.
 Go's authors decided that making every failure path explicit was worth the extra typing.
 You don't have to agree with the choice; you do have to read the code.

+"What's nil?"
 Go's "no value" for types that can be absent - errors, pointers (page 08), maps that haven't been made yet, slices that haven't been initialized, channels. nil compared with == lets you check for "nothing here." if err != nil literally means "if there is an error."

+"Is if err != nil really every other line?"
 Roughly, yes.
 Modern Go has a few patterns to reduce it (helpers, error groups), but expect to see and write the pattern often.
 You'll stop noticing it in a few weeks.

+"What's %q?"
 A fmt placeholder that prints a value in quoted form: "hello" rather than hello.
 Useful in error messages so you can tell whitespace and empty strings apart.

 Done¶